maximbz/Aquarium-Wednesday/readme.txt

 A single instance of an animated aquarium that anyone can vie win their browser.
 All JavaScript

-Current issues:
-fish are supposed to have some size variety but thats not currently working clicking a fish is supoosed to make it change direction, but it doesn't

 Features to implement:
 when you name a fish with words that mention size, it will generate a fish of that size (example: "Big Ron" makes a big fish, etc)
 There is a 1/100 chance that when a fish hits the wall of the aquarium it will just leave the aquarium, so we keep down on how many fish